msz-tech/create-nexter/README.md

 ---

-## Features
+## 🚀 Features

-- ✅ Next.js 15.x scaffold
-- ⚡ TypeScript or JavaScript support
+- Interactive CLI with project language selection (JS/TS)
+- Uses `create-next-app` under the hood
-- 🎨 Tailwind CSS 3.3.2 optional integration
+- Clean project setup with future support for custom architecture and Tailwind CSS
-- 🧱 Clean architecture: `src/`, `pages/`, `components/`, etc.
-- 🧑‍🎨 Custom starter templates
-- 🖥️ Styled CLI interface
-- 🧩 Ready to extend in future versions (layouts, routing presets, etc.)

----
+- Designed for developers, scalable for teams

 ## Getting Started